Whitegoods Help article

 The retro-influenced range featuring rounded curves, chrome handles, and a wide palette of colours from pastel cream and pink to bold red and black.
 The FAB28 refrigerator and the Victoria cooker range carry this aesthetic.
 This is the line most associated with the Smeg brand globally and the one most visible in lifestyle and interior design media.

 A contemporary, minimal aesthetic with stainless steel and black glass finishes and clean geometric lines.
-Linea is positioned for consumers who want Smeg’s quality and Italian manufacturing credentials in a modern, unfussy aesthetic that integrates with contemporary kitchen design without the retro styling statement of the 50s range.
+Linea is positioned for consumers who want Smeg’s quality and Italian manufacturing credentials in a modern, unfussy aesthetic that integrates with contemporary kitchen design without the retro styling statement.

 A professional-influenced aesthetic drawing on the heritage of Italian commercial kitchen equipment, with stainless steel construction and a robust, functional appearance that references Smeg’s industrial manufacturing origins.
-The Classic line is suited to kitchen designs that favour a serious, professional cooking environment aesthetic.
+Suited to kitchen designs that favour a serious, professional cooking environment aesthetic.

 Smeg’s ultra-premium built-in range, designed in collaboration with architect Guido Canali.
-Dolce Stil Novo appliances combine innovative materials — including a distinctive curved glass oven door — with a refined, architectural aesthetic aimed at the very high end of the fitted kitchen market.
-The range has won multiple international design awards and represents Smeg’s most ambitious statement in premium built-in appliances.
+It combines innovative materials – including a distinctive curved glass oven door – with a refined, architectural aesthetic aimed at the very high end of the fitted kitchen market.
+The range has won multiple international design awards.

 Smeg has been deliberate in expressing this cultural identity, both through its own design language and through its partnerships with fashion and design houses including Dolce and Gabbana, Stella McCartney, and various Italian artists and designers.
-These collaborations position Smeg appliances not just as kitchen equipment but as objects that belong to a broader Italian creative culture, which is a significant differentiator in premium appliance marketing.
+These collaborations position Smeg appliances not just as kitchen equipment but as objects that belong to a broader Italian creative culture – a significant differentiator in premium appliance marketing.

 The brand’s involvement in international design events including the Milan Furniture Fair (Salone del Mobile) reinforces this positioning, placing Smeg alongside furniture designers, architects, and fashion labels rather than in the conventional appliance trade show environment.

-Buying and servicing Smeg appliances in the UK
+Where can you buy and service Smeg appliances in the UK?

-For repairs, Smeg UK operates an authorised assistance network.
-The Smeg UK customer service line for major appliances is 0344 557 9907, and authorised service engineers can be located through the Smeg UK website.
+For repairs, Smeg UK operates an authorised assistance network and authorised service engineers can be located through the Smeg UK website.
 Independent national repair companies listed in our national service providers guide also service Smeg appliances.
 Genuine Smeg spare parts are available through our appliance spare parts section, and Smeg error codes can be looked up in our appliance error codes guide.

 ℹ️